« Comment on the Forum | Main | Deuteroproto in Luke 6:1 »

 5:33.
 The parables of Jesus in 5:34-39 are in response to a question that He is asked in verse 33.
 The parallel text in Matthew 9:14 indicates that it is the disciples of John the Baptist who ask the question.
 They want to know why the disciples of John fast often and make prayers, and likewise those of the Pharisees, but the disciples of Jesus eat and drink.

-But fasting and praying is only the topical question for a deeper issue.
+But the issue of fasting and praying is only the topical question for a deeper issue.
 The real issue is why Jesus trains them the way He does.
 Jesus has already been challenged about His choice of Levi as a disciple (Luke 5:27-31), and now He is being asked about His training methods.
 As with everything in Judaism, there were set forms and guidelines for who a Rabbi should choose as his disciples, and how he should train them.
 The Pharisees followed this pattern, as did John the Baptist.
 Jesus, however, did not.

 So both the Pharisees and the disciples of John were a little confused at the discipleship methods of Jesus.
 When they ask Jesus the questions of 5:30, 33, there is no animosity toward Jesus or criticism of His methods; just confusion and curiosity as to why Jesus was operating outside normal Jewish customs.

 5:34.
 Jesus answers the question by speaking of a wedding feast.
-He asks if the friends of the bridegroom will [/b]fast while the bridegroom is with them.[/b] Jesus is identifying Himself as the groom, and His disciples as the friends.
+He asks if the friends of the bridegroom will fast while the bridegroom is with them.
+Jesus is identifying Himself as the groom, and His disciples as the friends.
 The question is rhetorical, as everybody knows that a wedding celebration is a time for feasting, not fasting.
 One who fasts at a wedding feast insults the bride and groom, especially if they are friends.

 5:35.
 Jesus indicates that a time will come when the bridegroom will be taken away.
 Since Jesus is referring to Himself as the groom, many believe this is the first reference by Jesus to His future death and departure.
 Jesus says that when that day comes, then His disciples will fast.
-Jesus does not appear to be opposed to fasting, but only indicates that there is a proper time and place for it.
-He teaches His disciples how to fast (Matt 6:16-18), and seems to indicate here that a time will come when they will do so (cf. Acts 13:2; 14:23).

 5:36.
 Having answered the questions from the Pharisees and John’s disciples with the two images of a doctor healing the sick and friends not fasting a groom’s wedding, Jesus further explains His answers with three parables.
 It is crucial to recognize that the parables are told not just in relation to the question of how Jesus makes disciples (vv 33-35), but also the earlier questions of who Jesus chooses to be His disciples (vv 30-32), and how Jesus can offer forgiveness of sins (v 21).

 Though verse 36 says He spoke a parable, the repeated phrase no one (vv 36, 37, 39) indicates that this parable contains three pictures with one common message or theme.
 In attempting to understand the pictures, one must remember that they are not just illustrations.
 Parables are stories that use shock, surprise, and humor to challenge the listener’s thinking, values, and point of view.
 Parables are the seeds of a paradigm shift in the minds of those who hear and understand.
 The pictures within this parable use humor to show why Jesus chooses sinners and societal rejects to be His disciples, and why He trains them through eating and drinking at parties.
+First Century hearers would have laughed when they heard the folly of the first two pictures (cf. Trueblood 1964:94-98; Eriksson nd:9).

 The first humorous picture concerns patching an old garment.
 This fits with the image of a wedding feast.
 Handing out clothes is something that bridegrooms did during wedding celebrations (cf. Judg 14:12-19; Rev 3:5; Isa 61:10).

 Jesus says that no one puts a piece from a new garment on an old one.
-The picture is humorous because no one would be so foolish as to destroy a new garment just to fortify, strengthen, or patch an old garment.
+The picture is humorous because no one would be so foolish as to destroy a new garment just to fortify, strengthen, or patch an old garment (cf. Bock 1994:519).
 The new garment is made of unshrunk cloth, and so when a piece of it is sewn onto an old garment, and then washed, it makes a tear in the old garment, so that both old and new are destroyed.

 Aside from destroying both garments, the new does not match the old.
 It is nearly impossible to find a piece of new cloth that perfectly matches the old in color and appearance.
 Such a patch would be embarrassingly visible to all.
+For such reasons, old garments were generally not patched at all.
+It was better, they thought, to leave a small hole or rip in a garment, then to bring attention to it by trying to cover it over with a piece of cloth that did not match is color, texture, or style, thus bringing even more attention to the damaged clothing.

 The way this parable is typically taught is that the Pharisees have an old garment with holes in it and Jesus is bringing a new garment.
 A Jesus is not going to destroy His new way of doing things just to patch up the old way.
 That would destroy both.
 Instead, He is going to discard the old, and teach and practice the new way.

 However, in the cultural context, Jesus is not stating that the old ways should be discarded.
-Today, when an article of clothing develops a hole, we typically discard it.
+He is not even saying the old ways should be patched.
+Today, when an article of clothing develops a hole, it is typically discarded.
 But this was not the case in biblical times.
 Old garments were much too valuable to be thrown out.
+They were hardly “worthless and useless” (Pentecost 1982:23).
 If a piece of clothing developed a hole, the person would first try to repair or patch the garment.
 If that was not possible, the garment would be saved for some other purpose, possibly to mend some future garment.
-Therefore, Jesus is not saying anything negative about the old garment, that is, the ways of the Pharisees.
-Nor is He saying that His new way is superior.
-Rather, Jesus is saying is that He has a new way, which is similar to the old, but still different enough that the two will not mix well.

 This first parabolic picture of Jesus is in answer to the question of verse 33, and explains why Jesus teaches and trains His disciples the way He does.
 Jesus has a new way of making disciples which is not focused on fasting, but feasting.
 He wants people to see that life with God is full of joy and celebration.
 While there will be times for somber fasting, a life lived with Jesus is a life lived to the full (John 10:10).

-If someone tried to reuse the old wineskin with new wine, the fermentation process of the new wine would cause the old wineskin to stretch beyond its limit, and the new wine will burst the wineskins and be spilled, and the wineskins will be ruined.
+If someone tried to use a wineskin that had lost its elasticity for making more wine, the fermentation process would cause the old wineskin to stretch beyond its limit, and the new wine will burst the wineskins and be spilled, and the wineskins will be ruined.
 Both would be destroyed.
+Jesus retains the touch of irony in this second parable as well (Bock 1997:520).
+Nobody would be foolish enough to put new wine into old wineskins.

 5:38.
 The proper way to make wine is that new wine must be put into new wineskins.
 The new wineskins are supple, so when the new wine ferments in the skins, the skins expand, and both are preserved.